 Maria: Welcome to this section on note-making.
 At university, you will be required to do lots of research and you'll be attending seminars and lectures throughout your time here.
 In this section, you'll find techniques to develop your note-making skills for both reading and listening.
 Over the academic year, we also run workshops specifically targeted at developing your note-making techniques.

 So please look out for those.
 Remember, we're here to help.

-You will be reading many texts at Sussex and attending many lectures and seminars, and the only way to make sense of all the information and remember it later will be to make notes.
+You will be reading, watching and listening to many materials at Sussex and attending many lectures and seminars.
+The only way to make sense of all the information and remember it later is to make notes.
 Relying on your memory alone is not a feasible option!
 Note-making is not simply a process of writing down everything you hear or read, but involves selecting key information and, crucially, going over your notes later.

 Since your notes are seen only by you, note-making is a highly individual process.
 In this section, we suggest common ways of making notes, but always adapt these so that your notes make sense to you.

 Elena, Alessandro and Saira talk about good reasons for making notes